dcSpark/authenticate-with-urbit-id/README.md

 # Authenticate With Urbit ID

-This is a Gall agent which enables third-party servers and service providers outside of Urbit to authenticate users, thereby providing a “Login with Urbit ID” experience to classical websites.  `%authenticate-with-urbit-id` affords a website running a backend ship to authenticate that a website user does in fact control a particular Urbit ship.
-The principle is similar to email token-based authentication.
+A Gall agent which enables webservers and service providers outside of Urbit to authenticate users, thereby providing a “Login with Urbit ID” experience. `%authenticate-with-urbit-id` affords a website running a backend ship to authenticate that a website user does in fact control a particular Urbit ship (thereby supporting hosted ships, L2 ships, and other potential edge cases as well).
+The authentication protocol is similar to email token-based authentication schemes.

-When paired with Urbit Visor, this applications allows users to authenticate themselves on any classical web2 site by simply accepting permissions.
+When paired with Urbit Visor, this application will allows users to easily authenticate themselves on classical web2 sites which integrate Authenticate With Urbit ID.

+Do note, the website/backend ship running `%authenticate-with-urbit-id` must be trusted (meaning run by the website provider, or a trusted 3rd party) and secured on a server with a strong firewall which only allows the website backend (ip) to interact with it.
+This was chosen to simplify the setup process and reuse the existing networking tech stack so that integration would be easier for implementors with little knowledge of Urbit.

 ##  Installation